thibaultcha/lua-resty-mlcache/README.md

 This method allows a worker to update its L1 cache (by purging values considered stale due to an other worker calling `set()`, `delete()`, or `purge()`) before processing a request.

+This method accepts a `timeout` argument whose unit is seconds and which defaults to `0.3` (300ms).
+The update operation will timeout if it isn't done when this threshold in reached.
+This avoids `update()` from staying on the CPU too long in case there are too many events to process.
+In an eventually consistent system, additional events can wait for the next call to be processed.

 A typical design pattern is to call `update()` **only once** before each request processing.
 This allows your hot code paths to perform a single shm